Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 Potocki-Shaffer syndrome is a contiguous gene deletion syndrome associated with deletions in a specific region of chromosome 11 (11p11.2).
-The characteristic features of Potocki-Shaffer syndrome include openings in the two bones that form the top and sides of the skull (enlarged parietal foramina), multiple benign bone tumors called exostoses, intellectual disability, developmental delay, a distinctive facial appearance, and problems with vision and hearing.
+The characteristic features of Potocki-Shaffer syndrome include openings in the two bones that form the top and sides of the skull (enlarged parietal foramina), multiple benign bone tumors called exostoses, intellectual disability, developmental delay, a distinctive facial appearance, autism and problems with vision and hearing.
 In some cases, individuals with the syndrome may have a defect in the heart, kidneys, or urinary tract.
-The features of Potocki-Shaffer syndrome result from the loss of several genes on the short arm of chromosome 11.
+The features of Potocki-Shaffer syndrome result from the loss of several genes on the short (p) arm of chromosome 11.
 In particular, the deletion of a gene called ALX4 causes enlarged parietal foramina, while the loss of another gene, EXT2, causes the multiple exostoses.
 Another condition called WAGR syndrome is caused by a deletion of genetic material in the p arm of chromosome 11, specifically at position 11p13.
 Occasionally, a deletion is large enough to include the 11p11.2 and 11p13 regions.
 Individuals with such a deletion have signs and symptoms of both Potocki-Shaffer syndrome and WAGR syndrome.
 A referral to an early childhood intervention and developmental-behavioral specialist at the time of diagnosis and to have an evaluation for vision and hearing problems, as well as a full skeletal survey at the time of diagnosis or by age 3 years, whichever is later, is recommended.

 - Potocki-Shaffer syndrome.
 Orphanet.
 March 2006; http://www.orpha.net/consor/cgi-bin/OC_Exp.php?Lng=GB&Expert=52022.0.
 Accessed 9/22/2015.

 - Genetics Home Reference (GHR) contains information on Potocki-Shaffer syndrome.
 This website is maintained by the National Library of Medicine.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.